0nyr/ctiny_interpreter/ctiny_grammar_info.md

 * empty statements like `;;;` are not allowed.
 * array sizes must be positive
 * chars for identifiers are only ASCII letters and digits.
 Not special characters like '\0' handled by the grammar parser.
 But since our chars internal representation are 1 byte long, they can contain special characters after a cast for instance.
 To be closer to C chars, I have choosen not to consider the conversion results as overflow (as long at the char u8 is positive and doesn't overflow).
+* In order to detect infinite loop, and considering that the language is simple, with no definitions or return possible inside a While loop, there is a maximum for the number of iteration of a given while.
+This maximum can be set manually.

 ### Note about my EBNF notation